-Follow these simple steps to search for qualifying members using IEEE memberNet, the IEEE online member directory.
+Follow these simple steps to search for qualifying members using IEEE Collabratec.

 Contact the Section or Chapter chair for assistance in finding qualified references.
-For assistance in contacting your Section/Chapter chair, email firstname.lastname@example.org.
+More information about your Section chair can be found under the "References" tab of your application.

 If you are working with your Society or Region, they may offer to endorse (be a nominator) on your application.
 IEEE Sections/Societies can receive a rebate of $10 for each successful nomination as part of the Nominate a Senior Member Initiative.
 If they wish to serve as a nominator they should begin the application process for you and then the applicant will finish the remaining tabs of the application.

 Please note: If you have a nominator, they serve as a reference as well; therefore, you will only require two additional references.